Ani Ski Resort

 Pro or Con Depending On Your Perspective

 • Ani scores big storms that bring an abundance of Japow, but it can also get absolutely buffeted by big winds that shut down the gondola.
-Don’t anticipate much in the way of fine weather during winter, so don’t expect to see the pretty views across to the Sea of Japan unless you go in spring (and you’d much rather a Japanuary showdown of powder!).
+Don’t anticipate much in the way of fine weather during winter, so don’t expect to see the pretty views across to the Sea of Japan unless you go in spring, although you’d much rather a Japanuary showdown of powder!

 • Ani feels like it’s in the middle of nowhere so there’s nothing to do except chase powder.